isBre/Ethics-in-AI-Notes/index.md

 &nbsp;

-# Text analytics in the legal domain (Summary)

-The provided text describes a master project focused on text analytics in the legal domain, specifically the analysis of contracts and privacy policies in a system called Claudette.
-The project is conducted under the context of Action No 2020-EU-IA-0087 and is co-financed by the EU CEF Telecom.
-The team involved in the project includes researchers and experts from various institutions such as the European University Institute (EUI), University of Bologna, University of Modena, Yale Law School, Maastricht Law Department, and more.

-The main goal of the project is to explore the potential of artificial intelligence (AI) in empowering consumers in various aspects, including privacy, autonomy, economic interests, behavior, access to goods and services, and social exclusion.
-The project aims to develop technologies that can automatically detect potentially unfair clauses in terms of service and privacy policies, which are often overlooked by consumers.
-Non-governmental organizations (NGOs) lack the resources to thoroughly analyze these clauses, while businesses continue to use potentially unlawful clauses.

-The project involves manual annotation of a training set consisting of terms of service (ToS) documents.
-Initially, 50 ToS documents were annotated, and further progress was made with 100 ToS documents.
-The project focuses on identifying unfair clauses in the documents based on the Unfair Contract Terms Law and Practice Directive 93/13.
-The directive states that contractual terms that cause a significant imbalance in the parties' rights and obligations and are contrary to good faith can be regarded as unfair.

-The text discusses specific types of potentially unfair clauses, such as arbitration clauses, unilateral change clauses, content removal clauses, jurisdiction clauses, choice of law clauses, limitation of liability clauses, unilateral termination clauses, consent by using clauses, and privacy included clauses.
-Examples of potentially unfair clauses are provided, along with criteria for determining their fairness or unfairness.

-The project employs various machine learning methodologies, including the Bag of Words (BoW) model, tree kernels, and Support Vector Machines (SVM), to analyze and classify sentences in terms of their potential unfairness.
-The text describes the data representation and ensemble methods used in the experiments, as well as the evaluation metrics employed, such as precision, recall, and F1 score.
-The results indicate that the ensemble model performs the best, correctly detecting around 80% of potentially unfair clauses in each category.

-The text concludes by mentioning the development of an online server for Claudette, and suggests the potential for integrating memory-augmented neural networks and expert legal knowledge to enhance unfairness identification.
-Legal experts are able to recognize potentially unfair clauses based on their background knowledge and intuition, and leveraging this knowledge in AI systems could lead to improved fairness analysis.

-&nbsp;

-&nbsp;

-# Fairness in algorithmic decision making (Summary)

-The article discusses fairness in algorithmic decision-making, focusing on the combination of artificial intelligence (AI) and big data.
-It examines the potential causes of unfairness in AI systems, including biases and discriminatory outcomes.
-The article highlights that AI systems have the potential to be more precise and impartial than humans in many domains but also points out the possibility of algorithmic mistakes and discrimination.

-The authors discuss different ways in which unfairness can arise in algorithmic decision-making systems.
-These include the reproduction of human biases and prejudices in the training data, biases embedded in the predictors used by the system, biased training sets, and data sets that do not reflect the statistical composition of the population.
-The challenges in challenging the unfairness of automated decision-making systems are also discussed, noting that it can be difficult to challenge these systems due to the reliance on statistical correlations and the higher burden of evidence required compared to the algorithms themselves.

-The article presents the case of the COMPAS predictive system and the Loomis case, which involved the use of the COMPAS system in a sentencing decision.
-The challenges and criticisms raised regarding the accuracy and fairness of the COMPAS system are examined, as well as the rebuttals to those criticisms.
-The article concludes by suggesting that while there are challenges and limitations, the use of automated decision-making should not be categorically excluded.
-Instead, a combination of human and automated judgments, transparency, and the development of methods to analyze and review automated decision-making should be pursued to find the best balance between human expertise and AI capabilities.

-&nbsp;

-&nbsp;

-# Do Artifacts Have Politics?
-(Seminar)

-In this presentation, we delve into the intriguing question of whether artifacts have politics.
-We examine the social and moral implications of technological artifacts and their role in shaping human actions, perceptions, and ethical decision-making.
-Through various examples, we will explore how artifacts can become politically or morally charged, challenging the traditional understanding of morality as solely a human affair.

-Some Examples:
-- **Robert Moses's Overpasses**: One notable example of artifacts with political consequences is the overpasses designed by Robert Moses, a prominent urban planner.
-Moses intentionally constructed overpasses over Long Island's parkways that were too low for buses to pass through.
-This design choice limited access to Jones Beach Island since only car owners could easily reach the beaches.
-As a result, racial minorities and low-income groups, who primarily relied on public transit, were effectively excluded from enjoying this widely acclaimed public park (Winner, 1980).
-- **Technological Mediation**: Technological artifacts not only fulfill functional purposes but also shape users' actions and perceptions.
-They act as impactful mediators that influence how people interact with the world.
-For instance, obstetric ultrasound, beyond its functional role of visualizing the unborn child in the womb, mediates the relations between expecting parents and the fetus.
-It translates the fetus into a separate living being, introduces medical norms, and even influences decisions regarding abortion (Verbeek, 2011).
-- **Moralizing Technologies**: Instead of solely relying on moralizing humans, we can also consider moralizing our material environment through technologies.
-Metro barriers that require passengers to purchase tickets before entering the subway exemplify how technologies are designed to shape moral action and decision-making.
-By integrating moral considerations into the design of technologies, we can actively influence human behavior and promote responsible actions (Verbeek, 2011).

-We move **from a perspective of passive responsibility**, where individuals are held accountable for the effects of their actions, **to active responsibility**.
-Active responsibility involves preventing negative effects and realizing positive outcomes through the design of technologies.
-This paradigm shift aligns with the concept of value-sensitive design, where moral considerations and values are integral requirements in the development of technologies (Bovens, 1998).

-The **invisibility of computer operations often generates policy vacuums when it comes to utilizing computer technology effectively**.
-The actions and decisions made by sophisticated AI systems remain largely invisible, making it challenging to address ethical considerations (Moor, 1985).
-It becomes crucial to critically evaluate the invisibility of abuse, programming values, and complex calculations in technology to ensure transparency and ethical conduct.

-Technology design goes beyond functional innovation.
-Designers have the responsibility to materialize morality in their artifacts.
-By considering the mediating role of technologies, designers can anticipate the ethical consequences and potential emergent forms of mediation.
-The ethics of engineering design should embrace the moral charge of technological products and redefine the moral responsibilities of designers (Van de Poel and Royakkers, 2011).

-Technological artifacts possess political and moral dimensions, challenging the notion that morality is solely a human affair.
-They shape human actions, mediate interactions, and influence ethical decision-making.
-By acknowledging the moral implications of artifacts, we can strive for active responsibility in designing technologies, fostering transparency, and promoting ethical conduct.

-&nbsp;

-&nbsp;

 # Responsibility and Automation in Socio-Technical Systems (Seminar)

 In the field of complex socio-technical organizations, allocating responsibilities among participants is a challenging task.
 The role of humans interacting with highly automated systems is a crucial consideration.
 Determining who bears responsibility for accidents in highly automated systems is a complex ethical and legal issue.
 This text explores the concept of responsibility and automation within the context of air traffic management.